How to Finance Breast Implants With Bad Credit

 - Women working in the adult industry, where breasts are a valuable asset, can claim breast enhancement as an employment expense.

 money makes money image by Andrey Andreev from Fotolia.com

 Contact your health care plan provider.
 Most health maintenance organisations, known as HMOs, will not cover elective surgeries.
 You may be able to circumvent the rules if your doctor decides you need reconstructive surgery for breast cancer, deformities or disfigurements.
 Let your doctor and health plan know if your condition is causing psychological difficulties.

 lovely blond holding hand on breast in water image by Lev Dolgatshjov from Fotolia.com

 Search for a plastic surgeon who is reputable and board certified and ask if they help patients obtain financing.
 Some doctors are working with financing companies as an added service to their patients.
 Some of these companies will approve individuals with poor credit.

 splashes of blood on surgeon's arms image by alma_sacra from Fotolia.com

 Consider unconventional methods of obtaining funds.
 Some radio programs, such as Howard Stern, hold contests for breast augmentation surgery.

-Take your time and do not let anyone rush you into something as serious as surgery.
+- Take your time and do not let anyone rush you into something as serious as surgery.
 Consider all the pros and cons before consenting to anything in writing.

 - Never travel out of country for an operation.
 Certain countries offer low payments to American patients.
 This is extremely risky.
 Many of the doctors performing breast implants are not plastic surgeons, or in worst case scenarios, are not medical doctors.
 Many patients have suffered serious complications or even death.